yuqiliao/IDE-help-guide/_book/05-piaac-walk-through.md

 8. [Select a Dependent Variable]{.underline}.
 You can choose a dependent variable if more
     > than one was selected at step 1, Select Criteria.

-9. [Select which jurisdictions, variables, years (if applicable), and
+9. [Select which jurisdictions, grouping variables, years (if applicable), and
     > statistics to include]{.underline} (out of the selections
     > previously made at steps 1 and 2).
 You can select up to two
     > statistics options from the following: **averages**,